I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wlanihv/nc-wlanihv-dot11extihv-create-discovery-profiles.md

      Winerror.h.</p>

 ## -remarks
 <p>After the WLAN adapter completes a scan operation, the operating system might call
     <i>Dot11ExtIhvCreateDiscoveryProfiles</i> to create temporary profile fragments that could be used to
     connect to a BSS network for which a network profile has not been created by the user.</p>

-<p>When
-    <i>Dot11ExtIhvCreateDiscoveryProfiles</i> is called, the IHV Extensions DLL must follow these
-    guidelines.</p>

-<p>If the IHV Extensions DLL can return profile fragments that can be used to connect to the BSS
-      network, the
-      <i>Dot11ExtIhvCreateDiscoveryProfiles</i> function must return ERROR_SUCCESS.
-Otherwise, the function
-      must return an appropriate error code from the ERROR_xxxx values defined in Winerror.h.</p>

-<p>The IHV Extensions DLL provides more information regarding the return result of the
-      <i>Dot11ExtIhvCreateDiscoveryProfiles</i> function.
-The DLL must set *
-      <i>pdwReasonCode</i> to one of the following:</p>

-<p>L2_REASON_CODE_SUCCESS, if profile fragments can be returned for the list of BSS networks.</p>

-<p>An appropriate L2_REASON_CODE_xxxx error value, if the profile fragments cannot be returned for
-        the list of BSS networks.</p>

-<p>An IHV-defined value in the range from L2_REASON_CODE_IHV_BASE to (L2_REASON_CODE_IHV_BASE+
-        L2_REASON_CODE_GROUP_SIZE-1), regardless of whether profile fragments are returned.</p>

-<p>For more information about creating discovery profiles, see
-    <a href="netvista.creating_network_profile_extensions">Creating Network Profile
-    Extensions</a>.</p>

-<p>After the WLAN adapter completes a scan operation, the operating system might call
-    <i>Dot11ExtIhvCreateDiscoveryProfiles</i> to create temporary profile fragments that could be used to
-    connect to a BSS network for which a network profile has not been created by the user.</p>